-If you're making a hot potato salad to be served immediately, prepare your dressing before you cook the potatoes.
+Hot or not?
+If you're making a warm potato salad to be served immediately, prepare your dressing before you cook the potatoes.
 If you're cooling the potatoes before adding dressing, spread the potatoes out on a baking sheet in a single layer to cool.
 This is a good time to add some seasonings, since potatoes are at their most absorbent when they're still hot.
 Add salt, pepper, dried herbs, and a sprinkle of your favorite vinegar.
 When the potatoes are no longer steaming, transfer them to the refrigerator to chill.

-Whether you're making creamy or vinegary potato salad, some favorite choices for seasoning the dressing are cider vinegar, lemon juice, pickle juice, horseradish, paprika, hot pepper sauce, dried and fresh herbs, and any variety of prepared mustard from plain yellow to stone-ground or Dijon-style to extra spicy.
+Whether you're making creamy or vinegary potato salad, some favorite choices for seasoning the dressing are cider vinegar, lemon juice, pickle juice, horseradish, paprika, hot pepper sauce, dried and fresh herbs, and any variety of prepared mustard from plain yellow to stone-ground, or Dijon-style to extra spicy.

 Dill, chives, and parsley are especially good partners with potato salad, but some other potato-friendly herbs are sage, tarragon, basil, thyme, and rosemary.